papernotes/Reddit-OriginalPostSearcher/README.md

 1.2.0 (10/15/2015) -  Major code refactoring.
 Bot is now object-oriented.
 Also slightly faster than previous versions.
 1.2.1 (11/12/2015) -  Added check to see make sure link isn't from the same subreddit.
 Small fix for finding original subreddit name
-1.2.2 (3/4/2016)   -  Fixed bug in not deleting negative comments regularly
+1.2.2 (3/4/2016)   -  Fixed bug in not deleting negative comments regularly 1.2.3 (6/4/2016)   -  Added check for when the original submission's title references the xpost's title
 ```